-Like homeowners haven’t got enough to worry about, they now have to search through garden photos looking for inspiration and front garden design ideas.
+Like homeowners haven’t got enough to worry about, they now have to search through front garden photos looking for inspiration and front garden design ideas.
 You may laugh, but the research results were incredible!
 There were almost 689,000 pages on Google talking about front garden ideas alone.
 Unbelievable, right?

 But, like the rest of the world, we in the UK love our gardens.
 However, most of our energy (and money) usually goes on the back garden, rather than the front.
-That said, we do still take great pride in how the front garden looks, and what our neighbours think.
+That said, we do still take great pride in how the front lawn looks, and what our neighbours think.
 First impression count!

-Landscaping garden ideas don’t come easy to most people.
+Landscaping doesn’t come easy to most people.
 That’s why I decided to throw some ideas out there for everyone to use!
 Some of these are my own, and some I had to dig deep for – but in the end, I think I’ve come up with a pretty cool list of front garden ideas everyone can make use of.
 That’s no matter your budget, nor the time you’ve got on your plate.

-I’m splitting up this guide based on which garden users are likely to benefit from which ideas.
+I’m splitting up this guide based on which front garden users are likely to benefit from which ideas.
 For example, people who own a terraced house aren’t likely to need help with big, sprawling garden spaces!
 Therefore, I’m focusing on the following areas:

-- Terraced House Garden Ideas
+- Terraced House Ideas

 - Ideas for Sloped Gardens

 - Very Small Gardens

 - Large Gardens